 The average days to pay was higher than the target of less than 30 days for FY 2020 and FY 2021 to date due to challenges with a small number of vendors over the course of the year.
-The Accounts Payable team is working in conjunction with the Procurement team to assist in improving vendor management and compliance.
+The Accounts Payable team continues to work in conjunction with the Procurement team to assist in improving vendor management and compliance.

 CEO Priority KPI Performance Criteria: Days to pay an invoice is monitored to support healthy supplier relationships.
-(Green = 43 days or less; Yellow = >43 to <48 days; Red = >48 days) Commentary: The KPI is green at 32 days for the month of November, well within the criteria.
+(Green = 43 days or less; Yellow = >43 to <48 days; Red = >48 days) Commentary: The KPI is green at 30 days for the month of February, well within the stated criteria.